feathersui/feathersui-cairngorm/samples/cafe-townsend/README.md

 # Cafe Townsend

-This example app demonstrates how to use the [feathersui-cairngorm]() framework to organize the code in a [Feathers UI](https://feathersui.com/) application.
+This example app demonstrates how to use the [feathersui-cairngorm](https://github.com/feathersui/feathersui-cairngorm) framework to organize the code in a [Feathers UI](https://feathersui.com/) application.

+This project is based on a popular Cairngorm sample for Adobe Flex from the community-managed CairngormDocs website (which no longer exists).

 ## Live demo